lfuelling/esx_nicedeath/README.md

 This plugin has the following features:

-- Enables the death screen and let's you see the ragdolling
+- Enables the death screen and lets you see the ragdolling
 - Configurable respawn cooldown
 - Weapons, Items, Cash can be removed on death (but also kept)
-- Configurable respawn location (mt. zonah by default)
+- Configurable respawn location
+    - Mt.
+Zonah by default
+    - Respawn at random hospital can be enabled in [config.lua](config.lua).

 ## Installation